Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 ### Creating a New Instance

-1. From the main menu, select "Create New Instance"
+1. From the main menu, select "Create New Instance."
-2. Enter a unique name for the instance
+2. **Ensure that each instance has a unique name.** When naming instances, avoid naming them similarly, such as "instance" and "instance1."
+This is important because the "Stop instance" function searches for processes containing the instance name in the start parameters.
+If the names are too similar, stopping one instance might unintentionally stop another.
+To prevent this, choose distinct names like "instance1" and "instance2."
+This ensures that each instance will be managed separately, and no instances will be stopped by mistake.

+   _Note: I am currently looking for a solution to this issue, but it is challenging since Proton treats the instances as multiple child processes._

-3. Edit the instance configuration file in your default text editor
+3. Edit the instance configuration file in your default text editor.

 ## Instance Configuration